sam wallman is a comics-journalist, cartoonist and organiser based in melbourne, australia.

 three of his pieces of long-form comics-journalism have been nominated for walkley journalism awards, including 'winding up the window: the end of the australian auto industry' and 'a guard's story: at work in our detention centres', which won the 2014 human rights award in the media category.

-sam has presented work at the melbourne writers festival, the sydney opera house, federation square and italy's internazionale journalism festival.
+sam has presented work at the melbourne writers festival, the sydney opera house, dark mofo, the tasmania museum and art gallery, the national gallery of victoria and italy's internazionale journalism festival.

 he has produced animated work for the victorian AIDS council, the australian council of trade unions, and la trobe university's department of gender, sexuality and diversity.

-he is currently developing his first book length comic, to be published by Scribe.
+he is currently developing large-scale murals and banners for the trade union movement, alongside his first book-length comic, to be published in 2020 by Scribe Publications.

 he is always trying to imagine what the contemporary symbol for the top hat might be.